Best High Chair: Mockingbird High Chair vs. Stokke Tripp Trapp – Here’s The Clear Winner

 As the adage goes – safety first!
 While look and performance are obviously important, safety was our main concern.
 Thankfully, both brands deliver here.

 Mockingbird: Mockingbird’s safety harness is easy to adjust and includes 5-points of contact to ensure your kiddo stays completely safe in their chair.
-The materials Mockingbird for its seat, tray and straps are also food-safe and non-toxic.
+The materials Mockingbird uses for its seat, tray and straps are also food-safe and non-toxic.
 Plus, as a brand, Mockingbird meets (and often exceeds) the highest governmental regulations set by the Consumer Product Safety Commission (CPSC) and ASTM International.
 Additionally, Mockingbird certifies its products with the Juvenile Product Manufacturers Association (JPMA), and submit all of its materials to testing for harmful substances such as lead, phthalates, mercury, and cadmium.
 Consider your boxes checked!

 Stokke: Similarly, Stokke’s Tripp Trapp high chair is designed to support babies and encourage a positive mealtime experience.
 It features no harmful materials, plus meets or exceeds all ASTM safety standards.